LLNL/ROSE-LCOM-Tools/README.md

 end c4;
 ```

-Our tool converts it into an LCOM graph, where each method is a box, each attribute is an ellipse, and arrows indicate a method access.
+Our tool converts it into an LCOM graph, where each method is a box, each attribute is an ellipse, and arrows indicate an attribute/method access.
 Note how methods can call other methods, with arrows between boxes indicating the calls.

 ![An LCOM DOT graph for c4.adb](resources/c4.svg)